-Well, I have one of the latter now – again simply called the BlitzWolf® BW-SHP6 Smart Socket – the Banggood link is above – but this is NOT the same as the older non-pro version as this handles up to 3450W and of course the unit has has Power Monitoring (voltage, amps, watts).
+Well, I have one of the latter now – again simply called the BlitzWolf® BW-SHP6 Smart Socket – the Banggood link is above – this is NOT the same as the older, non-pro version as this one handles up to 3450W and of course the unit also has Power Monitoring (voltage, amps, watts).
 There seems to be no distinction in the part name or number – just the clear printed reference to max. wattage as above.
+Meanwhile…

-In addition to that I now have the BlitzWolf® BW-SHP5 2.1A Dual USB Ports 16A Smart WIFI Socket and this one, as well as handling 3680w and having power monitoring, also has 2 USB sockets on the underside – 5v at 2.1A total – and all of this is controlled by the Blitzwolf APP.
+In addition to that I now have the BlitzWolf® BW-SHP5 2.1A Dual USB Ports 16A Smart WIFI Socket and this one, as well as handling 3680w and having power monitoring, also has two handy USB sockets on the underside – 5v at 2.1A total – and all of this can, if you like, be controlled by the Blitzwolf APP.

-Setup took seconds – I simply plugged the sockets into our 220v mains outlets one at a time and started up the APP, telling it I had new devices.
-Again within seconds the sockets (one at a time) were registered with the APP and once both were done I checked the USB switching on the SHP5 and the power out and power monitoring on both.
+Setup took seconds – I simply plugged the sockets into our 220v mains outlets one at a time and started up the APP, telling it that I had new devices.
+Again within seconds the sockets (one at a time) were registered with the APP and once both were done, I checked the USB switching on the SHP5 and the power out and power monitoring on both.
 As we have electric heat back in Spain these will be ideal – smaller, less powerful smart sockets simply would not handle that amount of power.
-I believe our heating radiators over there are no more than 3KW worst case (and these are not very inductive loads) so I don’t expect any issues.
-As heat is where most of our winter electricity charges come from, the extra monitoring ability will come in handy.
+I believe our heating radiators are no more than 2KW worst case (and these are not very inductive loads) so I don’t expect any issues.
+As heat is where most of our winter electricity charges come from, the automomous timing and power monitoring ability will come in handy.